 Clinical scientists working in embryology are involved in fertility treatment and reproductive research

-As a clinical scientist working in embryology, you'll perform diagnostic services and therapeutic embryological procedures, such as in vitro fertilisation (IVF) at hospitals and clinics.
+As a clinical scientist working in embryology, you'll perform diagnostic services and therapeutic embryological procedures, such as in vitro fertilisation (IVF) and intracytoplasmic sperm injection (ICSI), at hospitals and clinics.
 You'll also be involved in the collection, storing and fertilisation of eggs from patients.